-What I learned about God’s people from our church building
+What one RCA missionary learned about God’s people from their church building

 By Donna Swart

 For 20 years, in our little corner of the world in southern Ethiopia, we have worshiped with the seminomadic Daasanech [DAH-sen-etch] people group under the shade of an old acacia tree.
 But last fall, we had the privilege of helping the believers here build a church building.

 Dick, my husband, wanted this building to fit the harsh climate, the terrain, and the culture of the Daasanech.
 He is a master builder and can make something out of nothing.
 So as he imagined this building, he looked around at what things he had available—the “leftovers” of other projects.
 In the way that only he can do, he has taken a lot of rough-looking possibilities and turned them into just the right thing.

 The roof support structure is made from cast-off water pipes from our windmill irrigation project, which has given food to the ever-hungry Daasanech as they strive to survive in the desert.
 These pipes were dotted with pin-sized holes, so they were no longer useful for carrying water.